Drewisatlas/tag-game-front/README.md

 *Done* set up gameboard
 *Done* get sprite on gameboard
 *Done* set up redux
-*Done* sprite can move with arrows
-*Done* Build Boundaries
-*Done* fix top row issue
 *Done* Make CPU Player component
 *Done* Get CPU player on board
 *Done* Make CPU Player Sprites

+##styling and presentation
+*Done* fix top row issue
+Find a 8 bit text font
+build display to communicate to the player

+##Basic Movement
+*Done* sprite can move with arrows
+*Done* Build Boundaries for movement

+##refactoring
 *Done* Rebuild data structure for 4 players
 *Done* render them on page
 *Done* Move movement functions into class components *Done* get random boys to move again

+##turn logic
 *Done* Basic turn logic
 *Done* move 3 spaces trigger next turn
 *Done* User moves three spaces and turn will end *Done* cpu will move 3 spaces and the turn will end.
 *Done* display player lives
 *Done* display who is it

-Tag Logic
+##Tag Logic

-target non it players
-distance from the it player

-Start Screen
-How to play screen

-Find a 8 bit text font

-Things to check:
-Make

- All Players except it move 5 spaces at start of game

-  if you are to the left right or above or below a non player they will be it.
+*Done* if you are to the left right or above or below a non player they will be it.
-  5 spaces turn begins again
+*Done* game state updates the new 'it' player
+*Done* Player state updates

-Get CPU player movement logic
+## CPU player movement logic
 *Done* moving at random
- calculating distance from players moving closer to players when a cpu player is it
+build a function to check if the cpu player is it or not build a function to determine distance build a function to calculate movement patterns it movement logic not it movement logic

-implement "it" logic
+##implement "it" logic
+find the closest player for each player, then calculate the their tag spots build calculate how many x axis moves and y axis moves

+iterate through that array and if it can be reached in 3 moves make 3 directional movements

+if not move toward the closest player

+##implement "not it" logic
 players move away from it
-the it player moves toward the closest player build a function to determine distance
+if the player is in the same column or row move away from it in the t pattern, otherwise check the left and right location and move away or check the above and below location and move away or a random movement with a small percentage 10%

+##end game logic

+##Start Screen
+How to play screen

 ###Stretch
 Select a player
 Multiple boards
 Login
 Player Stats

+5 player spread